MicrosoftDocs/sql-docs/azure-sql/managed-instance/private-endpoint-overview.md

 Private endpoints to Azure SQL Managed Instance allow you to implement important connectivity scenarios more easily and securely than by using [VNet-local endpoint](connectivity-architecture-overview.md#vnet-local-endpoint) or [public endpoint](connectivity-architecture-overview.md#public-endpoint).
 These scenarios include:

 - **Airlock**.
-Private endpoints to Azure SQL Managed Instance are deployed in a virtual network with jumpboxes and an ExpressRoute gateway, providing security and isolation between on-premises and cloud resources.
+Private endpoints to Azure SQL Managed Instance are deployed in a virtual network with jump servers and an ExpressRoute gateway, providing security and isolation between on-premises and cloud resources.
 - **Hub and spoke topology**.
 Private endpoints in spoke virtual networks conduct traffic from SQL clients and applications to Azure SQL Managed Instances in a hub virtual network, establishing clear network isolation and separation of responsibility.
 - **Publisher-consumer**.
 Publisher tenant (for example, an ISV) manages multiple Azure SQL Managed Instances in their virtual networks.
 Publisher creates private endpoints in other tenants' virtual networks to make instances available to their consumers.
 - **Integration of Azure PaaS and SaaS services.** Some PaaS and SaaS services, like [Azure Data Factory](/azure/data-factory/introduction), can create and manage private endpoints to Azure SQL Managed Instance.